Arachnura feredayi

 Arachnura feredayi, the tailed forest spider or scorpion-tailed spider', is endemic to New Zealand.
 It is known for the distinctive tapering body shape in females, which are also much larger than males, and for producing vertical columns of egg sacs in their webs.

-Arachnura ferdayi
+Description

 Arachnura feredayi females reach up to 18 mm in length, with about a third of that length consisting of a distinct tail-end to their abdomen which is shaped like an autumn leaf or dead wood.
 The female is six times bigger than the male.
 Males are about 2 mm long, lack the female's 'tail' and are coloured in shades of brown.
 Female Arachnura feredayi colouring is variable, with yellow or yellow-green variants common.

 This species is most similar to Arachnura higginsi from Australia, but the two species can be separated by structural differences in the male palp and female epigynum.
 Arachnura higginsi has also been reported as making aggregations of distinct but connected webs, but this has not been observed in A. feredayi.